Gwadar: Climate

 Gwadar has a hot desert climate (Köppen BWh), characterised by little precipitation and high variation between summer and winter temperatures.
 Oceanic influence from the cool currents of the Arabian Sea moderates temperatures, resulting in notably cooler summer temperatures compared to areas inland and cities in the Persian Gulf such as Dubai.
 The Arabian Sea also moderates winter temperatures, resulting in warmer winter nights as compared to inland areas.

 The mean temperature in the hottest month (June) remains between 31 °C and 32 °C. The mean temperature in the coolest month (January) varies from 18 °C to 19 °C. The uniformity of temperature is a unique characteristic of the Makran Coastal region.
 Occasionally, winds moving down the Balochistan plateau bring brief cold spells, otherwise the winter is pleasant.
 In Gwadar, winters are shorter than summers.
 Although Gwadar is situated outside the monsoon belt, it receives light monsoon showers in summer (June–August).
 However, in winter, Western Disturbance can cause heavy rainfall.
 Annual rainfall is only 100 mm (3 inches).
 In June 2010, Gwadar was lashed by Cyclone Phet with record-breaking rains of 372 mm and winds up to 75 mph.

 On 27–28 February 2024, Gwadar received a rainfall of 180 millimeters over 30 hours resulting in the flooding of the coastal town.
-Pakistan's uniformed forces and local authorities evacuated families from sub-merged localities.
+Pakistan's uniformed forces and local authorities evacuated families from submerged localities.
 The floodings blocked all traffic between Gwadar and Karachi due to the damaged coastal highway that connects both the cities.